-The student will sit an on-line examination that will demonstrate the student's ability to carry out drug calculations within the field of practice that will be recorded as a pass/fail (pass mark set at 90%).
+The student will sit an on-line examination that will demonstrate the student's ability to carry out drug calculations that will be recorded as a pass/fail (pass mark set at 90%).
 The maximum time to complete the examination is two hours (most students complete this in one hour).